-(ix) services for minors who are victims of human trafficking or human smuggling as described in Sections 76-5-308 through 76-5-310.1 or who have engaged in prostitution or sexual solicitation as defined in Section 76-10-1302 and 76-10-1313....
+(ix) services for minors who are victims of human trafficking or human smuggling as described in Sections 76-5-308 through 76-5-310.1 or who have engaged in prostitution or sexual solicitation as defined in Section 76-10-1302 and 76-10-1313

-Accordingly, Utah law clearly provides access to child welfare services for child sex trafficking victims without hinging access to services on parent or caregiver fault, but a specialized investigation is not required.
+Accordingly, Utah law clearly provides access to child welfare services for child sex trafficking victims without hinging access to services on parent or caregiver fault, but a specialized response is not required.

-2.11.1 Recommendation: Statutorily provide for a specialized investigation in non-familial child sex trafficking cases.
+2.11.1 Recommendation: Statutorily provide for a specialized response in non-caregiver child sex trafficking cases.
+(See Issue Brief 2.11.)

-25 Utah Code Ann. § 80-1-102(21) (Juvenile code definitions) provides that a "dependent child" includes "a child who is homeless or without proper care through no fault of the child's parent, guardian, or custodian."
-See supra note 22.
-26 The text of Utah Code Ann. § 80-2-301 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 248 and Senate Bill 124 during the 2022 Regular Session of the Utah state legislature (effective September 1, 2022 and May 4, 2022, respectively).
+17 Utah Code Ann. § 80-1-102(21) (Juvenile code definitions) provides that a "dependent child" includes "a child who is homeless or without proper care through no fault of the child's parent, guardian, or custodian."